-St Louis barbecue sauce is thin, and its flavor is tangier than Kansas City style sauces.
-St. Louis barbecue has a variety of influences, so this sauce varies from pitmaster to home chef.
+This simple, easy St Louis barbecue sauce is a bit thinner and tangier than Kansas City style sauces.
+This sauce has a variety of influences, and the recipe varies from cook to cook.
 We have nailed down our favorite version for you to try the next time you smoke, grill, or bake a rack of pork ribs.

-The origin of this barbecue style starts with a grocer by the name of Louis Maull of St. Louis.
+The origin of this barbecue sauce starts with a grocer by the name of Louis Maull of St. Louis.
 He got his start selling groceries out of a horse-drawn wagon in the late nineteenth century.
 Thirty years later, he debuted Maull’s Barbecue Sauce, two decades before H.J.
 Heinz bottled his first sauce.
-Maul’s St. Louis barbecue sauce had none of the liquid smoke you might find in Kansas City-style barbecue sauces.
+Maul’s version had none of the liquid smoke you might find in Kansas City-style sauces.
 He even boasted upward of twenty ingredients in his sauce.
 Our recipe keeps the number much lower!

 - Apple cider vinegar